hermeznetwork/docs/docs/developers/dev-guide.md

 The WithdrawalDelayer smart contract can be in one of two states:
 1. **Normal Mode**: Amount above withdrawal limit is available for withdrawal, but with a delay D. This is the standard state.
-2. **Emergency Mode**: If governance detects an attack, the WithdrawalDelayer mode is changed to Emergency Mode.
-In this scenario, funds can only be withdrawn by governance, and if governance doesn't recover the funds in a given period, then funds can be withdrawn by a white hack group.
+2. **Emergency Mode**: The Hermez Foundation is the only body that may change the WithdrawalDelayer mode to Emergency in case of an attack.
+In this scenario, funds can only be withdrawn by the governance under the tutelage of Aragon court.

 ## Adding New Tokens
 Hermez contains a list with all tokens supported.
 The following list includes some requirements on the token listing: